 Fishing for crab is generally done in the fall and winter months, with October and November being some of the very best times to catch limits of crabs in perfect condition.
 12 crab each is the limit.

-My top spots for crab fishing are on the lower Columbia River estuary, about five or six miles downriver from the Port of Astoria, around the Social Security Beach area.
+My preferred locations for crab fishing are in the lower Columbia River estuary, approximately five or six miles downstream from the Port of Astoria, near the Social Security Beach area.
+These spots generally have an abundance of crabs, and the estuary is a picturesque place for crabbing.
+Another excellent area is the A jetty around the lighthouse.

-Be sure to contact Marvin’s Guide Service and set up your guided adventure for fishing in Astoria, Oregon, today.
-Call or text 503-314-5087 Or click here
+Whether you’re an experienced fisherman or just starting out, you’ll want to contact Marvin’s Guide Service and set up your guided adventure for a fishing charter in Astoria, Oregon.
+He will offer guided fishing trips for all levels of experience.
+Call or text 503-314-5087 or click here to book your trip today!

 Where to Stay in the Astoria Area